Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 - spare parts, accessories and equipment to repair or maintain ATA carnet goods

-Live animals owned by a person resident outside the EU are also permitted under an ATA carnet if they’re imported for:
+Live animals owned by a non-EU resident are also permitted under an ATA carnet if they’re imported for:

-- weighing or treatment, with a view to purchase
+- weighing or treatment, with a view to being bought

 - participation or touring in various kinds of shows and other entertainments